dnagir/allowy/README.md

 # Usage

 I will be assuming a CMS-like system in the examples below.
-The `Page` class may be ActiveRecord, Mongoid or any other model of your choise.
+The `Page` class may be ActiveRecord, Mongoid or any other model of your choice.
 Doesn't matter.

 ## Minimal setup